BenTheElder/site/content/posts/lazy-load-youtube.md

 In particular I have the following requirements:

-- Placeholders must look decent on a static site, even without javascript
+- Placeholders must look recognizably lke the embedded vdeo
 - Videos should ideally actually play after the user clicks "play"
 - No frameworks, no compilation.
-Only static HTML, CSS, and minimal javascript
+Only static HTML, CSS, and minimal Javascript

 ## The Placeholder